Rincón (footballer, born 1980)

-Claudiney Ramos (15 March 1980 – 8 July 2013) was a professional footballer.
+Claudiney Ramos (15 March 1980 – 8 July 2013) was a professional footballer who played as a defensive midfielder.
 He was nicknamed Rincón, because of his physical resemblance to former Corinthians player, Colombian Freddy Rincón.
-Born in Brazil, he represented the Equatorial Guinea national team.
+Born in Brazil, he capped for the Equatorial Guinea national team.

 International career

-Rincón was part of a lot of Brazilian players that the Ministry of Sports of Equatorial Guinea had naturalized (purchased) in September 2012 to strengthen its national team and try to trace the tie 04 for the 2013 Africa Cup of Nations against Congo DR. Then, he made his début for Equatorial Guinea on 14 October 2012 in the return match versus Congo DR. The game was won by 2–1, but it wasn't enough to qualify for the competition.
+Rincón was part of a lot of Brazilian players that the Ministry of Sports of Equatorial Guinea had naturalized (purchased) in September 2012 to strengthen its national team and try to trace the tie 0–4 for the 2013 Africa Cup of Nations against Congo DR. Then, he made his debut for Equatorial Guinea on 14 October 2012 in the return match versus Congo DR. The game was won by 2–1, but it wasn't enough to qualify for the competition.
 In March the following year, Rincón scored the winning goal in a 2014 FIFA World Cup qualifying match against Cape Verde, being that his greatest moment of international notoriety, which lost all its value posthumously.
 Eleven days after his death, FIFA awarded the points of the match to Cape Verde, considering that his teammate Emilio Nsue was not regularized.